clappr/clappr/README.md

 ##### Poster
 Define a poster image by adding `poster: 'http://url/img.png'` on your player options.
 It will appear after video embed, disappear on play and go back when user stops the video.
 For audio broadcasts, the poster stays up while playing.

+This Poster plugin also affects when to show and hide the Media Control bar.
+It can cause some unintented side-effects such as opening the seek bar when buffering.
+You can suggest that it leave the media control alone by setting `{posterMediaControl: false}`

 ##### Audio Only Hint
 Some audio-only sources (e.g. HLS) cannot be easily detected as such; for that you can add `audioOnly: true` to the options so clappr knows to treat the source as such.